noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 - web sockets: a persistent connection to a server
 - sourcemaps: tell the browser to convert line and column offsets 'for' exceptions thrown in the bundle file back into the offsets and filenames of the original sources.
-- transpilers vs compilers: distinction is more fluid than binary and best throught of a spectrum from annotations > transpilers > compilers
+- transpilers vs compilers: distinction is more fluid than binary and best throught of as a spectrum from annotations > transpilers > compilers
   - annotations: e.g. jsdocs / flowtype
     - no transpilation / compilation required; simply remove the annotations
     - usually the best performance however feature limited based on context